cosc2336-ds-alg/assg03/README.md

    computed and assigned to it.

 Once you implement the `add()` operator as described, it should be able to pass all of the given unit tests for this task 6.
-As usual when you are satisfied, create a commit and push it to your `feedback` branch, and then close and merge your pull request and issue associated with Task 6.
+As usual when you are satisfied, create a commit and push it to your `Feedback` pull request.
+This is the final task, so hopefully if you check the GitHub auto grading actions, you should now be passing all tests and getting 100/100 from the auto grader.

 # Assignment Submission